-CAR-T and TCR product candidates represent a relatively new field of cellular immunotherapy and there are no FDA-approved products in this area.
+CAR T and TCR product candidates represent a relatively new field of cellular immunotherapy and there are no FDA-approved products in this area.
 Advancing this novel and personalized therapy creates significant challenges for us, including:

-- obtaining regulatory approval, as the FDA and other regulatory authorities have limited experience with commercial development of T-cell therapies for cancer; - sourcing clinical and, if approved, commercial supplies for the materials used to manufacture and process our product candidates; - developing a consistent and reliable process, while limiting contamination risks, for engineering and manufacturing T cells ex vivo and infusing the engineered T cells into the patient; - educating medical personnel regarding the potential safety benefits, as well as the challenges, of incorporating our product candidates into their treatment regimens; and - establishing sales and marketing capabilities upon obtaining any regulatory approval to gain market acceptance of a novel therapy.
+- obtaining regulatory approval, as the FDA and other regulatory authorities have limited experience with commercial development of T-cell therapies for cancer; - sourcing clinical and, if approved, commercial supplies for the materials used to manufacture and process our product candidates; - developing a consistent and reliable process, while limiting contamination risks, for engineering and manufacturing T cells ex vivo and infusing the engineered T cells into the patient; - educating medical personnel regarding the potential safety benefits, as well as the challenges, of incorporating our product candidates into their treatment regimens; - establishing sales and marketing capabilities upon obtaining any regulatory approval to gain market acceptance of a novel therapy; and - the availability of coverage and adequate reimbursement from third-party payors for our novel and personalized therapy.

-Our inability to successfully develop CAR-T and TCR cell therapies or develop processes related to the manufacture, sales and marketing of these therapies would adversely affect our business, results of operations and prospects.
-We believe that we have appropriately accounted for the above factors while pursuing the development and commercialization of our product candidates, but we cannot entirely eliminate the risks associated with novel technology.
+Our inability to successfully develop CAR T and TCR cell therapies or develop processes related to the manufacture, sales and marketing of these therapies would adversely affect our business, results of operations and prospects.